|More free online courses|

 The prerequisite for the course is the ability to program in at least one language and there will be nine programming assignments to complete.
 Students will need to devote 8-10 hours per week; around two and half hours for to lectures and the rest to completing the associated homework.
 Over 25,000 prospective students have already signed up and there's a reddit group.

 Almost as many students have already enrolled for Professor Jennifer Widom's Introduction to Databases which is also being split into short lectures and with all the technical content available for students to keep.
 As with the other two courses online students will be able to submit questions, but in view of the size of the online group these will be aggregated and the top-ranked questions will be answered by the professor and the teaching staff.
-There's more information about the course in this video:

 The free online courses run from October 10 through December 16, 2011 and you can sign up now to receive further information prior to enrollment in September.